When’s the last time you lost your anger at a loved one? What did you do or say to him/her?

 - Don’t focus on attacking but on loving each other.

 - If there are volatile emotions brewing, give both of you space to cool down.

 - Don’t snipe.
 Focus on the problem.
 How can you solve the problem that’s blocking both of you?
 Maybe he/she is not ready to deal with this but you can do something about it first.
 Likewise, sometimes you may not be ready to deal with the problem but the other person can fill in for you for the time being.

 - When the dust has settled, reinforce your love for each other.
 Talk with a cooled head and figure out ways to solve the problem… together.

 The forgiving, open and free nature of children is your true nature.
 Inside each angry person is a hurt child trying to connect.
 Remember that whenever you are with your loved ones.

-Share this post with your partner to let him/her know you care.
+Share this post with your loved ones to let them know you care.
 Read as well: